andraugust/andraugust.github.io/stat_thermo.md

 Before going further, I'll mention that the word _state_ can be ambiguous in thermodynamics.
 It could refer to the state of macroscopic variables, like temperature and pressure, or it could refer to the configuration of the system, like the position and momentum of atoms (which is what I've been calling state so far).
 To disambiguate, configurations are called _microstates_ (even though they may be bigger or smaller than a micron) and macroscopic states are called _macrostates_.
 If I don't include the prefix it should be clear from context what I mean.

 Also, the word _thermodynamics_ should be defined.
 Thermodynamics is about thermal things changing, like when energy is absorbed, or pressure increases, etc. But changes are assumed to happen in a special way.
 They happen such that the system can be _treated_ like it's in equilibrium at all times, even though it really is changing.
-The way to accomplish this so-called "quasi-static" change is by evolving the system _very_ slowly so that after every infinitesimal change the system has enough time to settle to equilibrium before further changes are applied.
+The way to accomplish this is through so-called "quasi-static" change, where the system is evolved so slowly that after every infinitesimal change the system has enough time to settle to equilibrium before further changes are applied.

 The reason for making changes quasi-statically is because we want to treat thermal properties as constant throughout the system.
-For example, if a gas's volume decreases due to it's container contracting, initially its pressure will be higher near the container's surface, so pressure becomes a function of position, which is ok except that thermodynamics associates _a_ (one) pressure, volume, etc., with the system, so we let the new pressure spread uniformly throughout the gas before doing any kind of thermal analysis on it.
+For example, if a gas's volume decreases due to it's container contracting, initially its pressure will be higher near the container's surface, so pressure becomes a function of position, which is ok of course except that thermodynamic models associates _a_ (one) pressure, volume, etc., with the system, so we let the new pressure spread uniformly throughout the gas before doing any kind of thermal analysis on it.
 There's an entire branch of physics dedicated to non-quasistatic change that's called non-equilibrium thermodynamics, but I won't say much about it in this post.
 (Footnote—I was tempted to synonymize  "quasi-static" with "dynamic equilibrium" due to the system being in equilibrium throughout its dynamics, but really dynamic equilibrium means something different.)

-Now, to start deriving how macroscopic thermal properties emerge from microscopic physics, we need a fundamental postulate called the _ergodic hypothesis_:
+Now, to start deriving macroscopic thermal properties from microscopic physics, we need the fundamental postulate of thermodynamics called the _ergodic hypothesis_:

 > For a many-particle system in thermal equilibrium, each accessible microstate is equally likely to be observed at all times.

+From a classical mechanics perspective this sounds weird.
+In CM, microstates follow a single deterministic trajectory through state space, so the microstate we expect to observe seems like it should be uniquely determined, not random...but that's only if we know the system's initial conditions with infinite precision (see: chaos theory), which is absolutely impossible for $$O(10^{23})$$ particles.
+For so many particles, over long time scales, it makes more sense to talk about the probability that a system occupies a volume of state space, and, without any priors, the postulate says we should assign a probability that's proportional to the volume of that region, which seems reasonable.

-From a classical mechanics perspective this sounds wrong.
-In CM, microstates follow a single deterministic trajectory through state space, one determined by the system's initial conditions and whatever forces are involved—state-transition probabilities are delta functions along the system's one and only trajectory, not uniform distributions over phase space.
-How do we get away with this postulate?
-Well, it's a postulate, so really it can say whatever it wants…just as long as it corresponds to physical reality, which, as I'll show throughout this post, for large systems like those in thermodynamics, it does.
+Another way to breakdown the postulate is to just not—it's a postulate, it can say whatever it wants to…just as long as it predicts experimental measurements, which, as I'll show throughout this post, for large systems like those in thermodynamics, it does.

 ### Isolated Systems

 Isolated systems are a simple starting point.
 What can we say about them?
 We can say they have a number of particles $$N$$, a total energy $$U$$, and perhaps there are some constraints, like that the system is inside a volume $$V$$.
-Given these things we can try to figure out the number of ways that $$U$$ can be split amongst the particles while satisfying constraints.
+Given these things we can try to figure out the number of ways that $$U$$ can be split amongst the particles while satisfying the constraints.
 This number, called the system's multiplicity $$\Omega$$, is the number of microstates available to the system, it plays an important role in determining which macrostate a system equilibrates to when it interacts with another system.

-To get a feel for $$\Omega$$ I'll calculate it below for three example systems, then in the next section I'll show how it determines equilibrium states.
+To get a feel for $$\Omega$$ I'll calculate it for three example systems, then in the next section I'll show how it determines equilibrium.

 __The Paramagnet.__ A simple model of a paramagnet is the ideal two-state paramagnet.
 Its "particles" are dipole moments that align either with or against an external magnetic field.
 If we use energy units of $$\mu B$$, where $$\mu$$ is each dipole's moment (the same for all dipoles) and $$B$$ is the external field, then the energy of an aligned dipole is $$-1$$ and the energy of an anti-aligned dipole is $$+1$$ (so dipoles want to align with the field).